VidyasagarGudapati/RabbitMQ-Flume-HBase/README.md

 RabbitMQ-Flume-HBase
 ====================

-Loading Data to HBase tables from RabbitMQ Server using Flume
+Loading Real-time producing Data to HBase tables from RabbitMQ Server using Flume

 Install RabbitMQ on Ubuntu Machine.
 You can find this at below link:

 https://coderwall.com/p/gbrxka

 Create a Eclipse Java Project with the class attached.

-Add the following JAR's to BuildPath of Java Project
+Add the following JAR's to BuildPath of Java Project:

 commons-cli-1.1.jar